-But through 1958, Pontiac was stuck with sharing the A-Body with Chevrolet, with mixed results; the ’57 being a low point for the most part.
-The 1958 Bonneville (above) was clearly an Impala coupe, with more Harley Earl-approved chrome slathered on.
+Through 1958, Pontiac was stuck with sharing the A-Body with Chevrolet, with mixed results; the ’57 being a low point for the most part.
+The 1958 Bonneville (above) was clearly an Impala coupe with more Harley Earl-approved chrome slathered on.

 That all changed with the 1959s, as all five divisions now shared the same basic body shell, first locked in by Buick.
 Each division had the less-than enviable job of carving out a distinctive look from the Buick, and the results are endlessly debated.
 While a number of the Pontiac’s styling gags are typical of the era, especially at the rear, the distinctive front end with its divided grille and nose would become a very enduring Pontiac face, despite taking a one-year time-out for 1960.

-The ’59 Pontiacs used GM’s X-Frame, which was not intrinsically as bad as folks often assume, since the body was strengthened at the sills and the floor was ribbed to compensate.
+The ’59 Pontiacs used GM’s X-Frame, which does not deserve the bad reputation it has developed, since the body was strengthened at the sills and the floor was ribbed to compensate.
 But whether the ride was truly “Gyro-Level” is debatable.

 The optional air suspension was probably scrapped before it went into production, as that had already turned into a disaster on the ’58 GM cars.
 GM’s pioneering air suspension on its buses a few years earlier was a breakthrough in ride quality, and was reliable.
 The hype for the automotive air suspension was quickly deflated, and many were converted to steel springs at the dealers.